 But there may be damage underneath the exposed areas of your roof.
 Plus, safety is also an issue when you DIY your roof inspection and maintenance.

-So it’s best if inspection is done by an expert in roof maintenance.
+So it’s best if the inspection is done by an expert in roof maintenance.
 It saves you the trouble of going up the roof and putting yourself in danger.
 Moreover, they know what to do and have the right tools for every roofing problem that you may have.

-By having a professional do your roof inspection, you get an accurate assessment on the status of your roof and what repair is needed, an estimate on your roof’s lifespan, and a certificate that states the integrity of your roof.
+By having a professional do your roof inspection, you get an accurate assessment of the status of your roof and what repair is needed, an estimate on your roof’s lifespan, and a certificate that states the integrity of your roof.

 Part of the roof inspector’s service is to look for leaks, wear and tear, damage caused by windblown debris, and organic growth issues such as molds and moss.